jakearchibald/idb/README.md

 ]);
 ```

 If you're writing to the database, `tx.done` is the signal that everything was successfully committed to the database.
-However, it's still beneficial to await the individual operations, as you'll see the error that caused the transition to fail.
+However, it's still beneficial to await the individual operations, as you'll see the error that caused the transaction to fail.

 ## `IDBCursor` enhancements